HardlyDifficult/Tutorials/Chapter2.md

 The collider does not fit the character perfectly, and that's okay.
 In order for the game to feel fair for the player we should lean in their favor.
 When designing colliders for the character and enemies, we may prefer to make the colliders a little smaller than the sprite so that there are no collisions in game which may leave the player feeling cheated.

-Because the character is constantly in motion, and its limbs are in different positions, the collider won't always fit the character.
-For that reason we use a collider focused around the body which works for the different character stances.
+As the character animates, its limbs may be in different positions.
+The collider won't always fit the character and for that reason we use a collider focused around the body.

 In addition to killing the character when he comes in contact with an enemy, the collider is used to keep the character on top of platforms.
 For this reason it's important that the bottom of the collider aligns with the sprite's feet.